NotNotTech/Raylib-CsLo/README.md

 # Want to build from scratch?

 check out the readme under the `binding-gen` folder

+## yoink the native binary instead
+If there is a platform that doesn't work due to no native binary being shipped with the Raylib-CsLo nuget package, you should just be able to yoink the official raylib native library [...like from here](https://github.com/raysan5/raylib/releases/tag/4.2.0) and if it's put in the right folder location (output folder), raylib-cslo can use it, assuming it's named properly.
+If you do this you need to be aware that the various raylib-extras will not be available, but everything else should work.

 # License options: MPL or PCL